 The Rocky Mountain Motorcycle Museum and Hall of Fame dedicates a significant part of its location to genuine memorabilia of the period, art, literature and photographs.
 Patches, pins, banners, trophies, accessories, clothes, dealer signs, sidecars, and banners are on display, along with leather apparel that has seen much love and wear over time.
 These bits and pieces of history are a precious window into the past of an industry and hobby that has touched many lives.

-Located above a Harley-Davidson dealership, the Rocky Mountain Motorcycle Museum and Hall of Fame is tended by passionate volunteers with a wealth of knowledge in American motorcycling history.
+Located on the second floor of 19 N Tejon St the Rocky Mountain Motorcycle Museum and Hall of Fame is tended by passionate volunteers with a wealth of knowledge in American motorcycling history.
 Entry to the museum is free of charge.
-The museum is open on Tuesdays through Saturdays from 9am to 5pm and open on Mondays from April to September.
+The museum is open on Wednesdays through Saturdays from 11am to 8pm and open on Sundays from 11am to 6pm.